rpwashburn/property-tax-group/api/README.md

 - Detect the Vercel environment
 - Use NullPool for connection pooling (recommended for serverless)
 - Switch to pooler mode if a direct connection is detected
+- Convert `sslmode=require` parameters to asyncpg-compatible SSL settings

+**SSL Parameter Handling**: If your Supabase connection string includes `?sslmode=require`, the application will automatically convert this to asyncpg-compatible SSL parameters to avoid connection errors.

 ### 3. Test Database Connection